The Authentic Cruise Company

 Power Adapters

-Adapters are provided on board, they are available at the reception office of our ships.
+Electrical plug adapters are provided on board, they are available at the reception.

 Laundry